 Updated on: June 26th, 2022

-Life doesn’t have a linear storyline; it’s a sandbox game.
+Life doesn’t have a linear storyline.
+It’s a sandbox game.

 There are many random events and probability-based outcomes.

-We can choose to play PvP or Co-Op.
+I can choose to play PvP or Co-Op.

 Unlike games, however, there is no respawning.

-We need a good guild to clear endgame content.
+I need a good guild to clear endgame content.

-Any build can work; don’t compare.
+Any build can work.

 Understand and exploit the meta.